aleen42/PersonalWiki/Programming/JavaScript/Framework/react/transfering_props/transfering_props.md

 > Order matters.
 By putting the `{...other}` before your JSX props you ensure that the consumer of your component can't override them.

 ### Rest and Spread Properties `...`

+Rest properties allow you to **extract the remaining properties** from an object into a new object.
+It excludes every other property listed in the destructuring pattern.